-- Transfer the batter to the baking dish and bake for 18-20 minutes.
-The cornbread is done when a toothpick inserted in the center comes out clean.
+Transfer the batter to the baking dish and bake for 18-20 minutes.
+The bread is done when a toothpick inserted in the center comes out clean.
 Do not over-bake or it will come out dry.

-This batch of cornbread costs $1.72 to make, and it yields 12 pieces.
+This recipe costs $1.72 to make, and it yields 12 pieces.
 This comes out to $.14 per piece.
 This whole grain, non-GMO cornbread is a real bargain and a great addition to any meal.

-Try this cornbread with my squash chili for a delicious meal!
+Try this recipe with my squash chili for a delicious meal!